 The gambling sector is fully committed to the detection of participation in gambling activities by minors and vulnerable groups.
 The aim of the responsible gambling requirements is to prevent and correct the negative effects of gambling through the application of different measures.

 Most of the responsible gaming requirements are compulsory for online operators.
-The requirements for land-based operators vary by region and premises, despite the fact that some land-based operators, at their own initiative, apply additional responsible gambling measures in their businesses.
+The requirements for land-based operators vary by region and premises, and some land-based operators apply additional responsible gambling measures in their businesses, at their own initiative.